ajaytemal-source/Those-Who-Walk-Away-Game/README.md

 - **Inter-app communication:** Multiple desktop apps synchronize and exchange data through shared event systems.
 - **Save System:** Implemented in C# using JSON serialization and ScriptableObjects to capture conversations, player choices, and desktop states.

-All C# scripts implemnting these systems are included in the **Scripts** folder.
+All C# scripts implementing these systems are included in the **Scripts** folder.
 Review them to see the underlying architecture, data handling, and gameplay logic.

 ---